wildoctopus/DRLND/P1_Navigation/README.md

     Windows (32-bit): click here
     Windows (64-bit): click here

-Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Then, place the file in the p1_navigation/ folder in your cloned repository, and unzip (or decompress) the file.

 Instructions